 Applicants with disabilities who require assistance with the application and employment process will be accommodated to the extent reasonably possible.
 Requests should be made to the District Human Resources Office by calling 253-964-7342.
 Persons who are deaf or hard of hearing may dial 711 to place a call through Washington Relay, the state's free telecommunication access service.
 Screening & Interview Process:

+Applications are being accepted to create a pool of qualified applicants for part-time teaching positions for the Pierce College District.
+All applications remain on file for one year from the submission date.
 Only those candidates who have complied with the application process and meet the required qualifications will be considered.
-Conditions of Employment: Pierce College is a “fully vaccinated campus” under the state’s higher education guidance, which means that COVID-19 vaccination (or allowable exemption) will be required for all employees and students.
-More information can be found here: Vaccination Requirements.
-Applicants considered for this position will be required to disclose if they are the subject of any substantiated findings or current investigations related to sexual misconduct at their current employment and past employment.
+Conditions of Employment: Applicants considered for this position will be required to disclose if they are the subject of any substantiated findings or current investigations related to sexual misconduct at their current employment and past employment.
 Disclosure is required under Washington State Law RCW 28B.112.An offer of employment will not carry with it any responsibility or obligation on the part of the District to sponsor an H-1B visa.
 In compliance with the Immigration Reform and Control Act of 1986, proof of authorization to work in the United States will be required at the time of hire.
 Pierce College has adopted a Drug Free Workplace policy.
 As a condition of employment, employees must agree to abide by the requirements established in that policy.

 The Pierce College District is an equal opportunity employer.
 The Board of Trustees and Pierce College District are committed to providing equal opportunity and will not discriminate in terms and conditions of employment and personnel practices for all persons without regard to race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, presence of sensory, mental or physical disability, and status as a disabled veteran, or Vietnam-era veteran.
 Questions may be directed to the Vice President of Human Resources, Affirmative Action Officer or the Title IX Coordinator at (253) 964-7342.For more information or assistance regarding your application, contact Human Resources at: email@example.com